ethanbass/chromatographR/README.md

 devtools::install_github("https://github.com/ethanbass/chromatographR/")
 ```

-To build the vignette, include the argument `build_vignettes=TRUE` (**note:** this will take considerably longer than loading the package without building the vignette).
+To build the vignette, include the argument `build_vignettes=TRUE` (**Note:** this will take considerably longer than loading the package without building the vignette).

 ### Usage
 Please see the vignette included with the package for details on the application of the `chromatographR` package for the analysis of HPLC data.
 Your data will need to be in `csv` format first.
+This can be considerably harder than it sounds, since most HPLC software is not designed to export raw data which is often stored in proprietary, binary formats.